Go-to Instagram Marketing Strategies for Higher Education

 With that in mind, this blog will look to explore some of the most proven and effective methods for engaging prospective students on Instagram, and how you can use them to maximize your potential visibility on the site.
 Read on to find out more.

-The Incredible Rise of Instagram: An Overview for Recruitment Professionals
+The Rise of Instagram Explained for Higher Ed Professionals

 From the very start, Instagram’s growth has been extremely impressive.
 Originally developed as a mobile app exclusively for iOS users, its photo filter options made it instantly popular among smartphone users who had been dissatisfied with the quality of mobile cameras at the time.